dougeby/IntuneDocs/intune/manage-microsoft-edge.md

     - `http://www.contoso.com:*`
     - `http://www.contoso.com: /*`

-## Defining behavior for when users try to access a blocked site
+## Defining behavior when users try to access a blocked site

 With the dual-identity model built into Microsoft Edge, you can enable a more flexible experience for your end users that was not possible with the Intune Managed Browser.
 When users hit a blocked site in Microsoft Edge, they can be prompted to open the link in their personal context instead of their work context, which enables them to stay protected, while keeping corporate resources safe.
 For example, if a user is sent a link to a news article through their Outlook, they will be able to open the link in their personal context or in an InPrivate tab instead of their work context, which does not allow news websites.
 By default, these transitions are allowed.

 Use the below key/value pair to configure if these soft transitions are allowed:

-Key	Value
-com.microsoft.intune.mam.managedbrowser.AllowTransitionOnBlock	True allows Microsoft Edge to transition users to their personal context to open blocked sites

-Block prevents Microsoft Edge from transitioning users, and users will simply be shown a message stating the site they are trying to access is blocked.

 |    Key    |    Value    |
 |----------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |    `com.microsoft.intune.mam.managedbrowser.AllowTransitionOnBlock`    |    **True** allows Microsoft Edge to transition users to their   personal context to open blocked sites<p>**Block** prevents Microsoft Edge from transitioning users,   and users will simply be shown a message stating the site they are trying to   access is blocked.    |

-## Directing your users to Microsoft Edge instead of the Intune Managed Browser
+## Directing users to Microsoft Edge instead of the Intune Managed Browser

 Both the Intune Managed Browser and Microsoft Edge are now can be used as policy-protected browsers.
 To ensure that your users are being directed to use the correct browser app, target all of your Intune-managed apps (e.g. Outlook and OneDrive) with the following configuration setting: